Sarah Connor (singer): Personal life

-Connor met Marc Terenzi, the lead singer of American boy band Natural, at the Bravo Happy Holidays festival in Rust, Germany in July 2002.
-The pair began dating and in June 2003, it was announced they were engaged and expecting their first child, Tyler Marc Terenzi, who was born on 2 February 2004 in Orlando, Florida.
-On 29 February 2004 the couple invited their friends to a dinner supposedly to celebrate the birth of their son; however they announced that they in fact had eloped.
-The couple renewed their vows this time with a wedding ceremony on 18 August 2005 in Altafulla, Tarragonès, near Barcelona, Spain.
-The wedding was the subject of their ProSieben reality show Sarah and Marc in Love.
-On 23 June 2006, Connor gave birth to their second child, a girl, named Summer Antonia Soraya.
-In November 2008, Connor announced her separation from Terenzi.
+Connor met Marc Terenzi, the lead singer of American boy band Natural, at the Bravo Happy Holidays festival in Rust, Germany, in July 2002.
+The pair began dating, and in June 2003, it was announced they were engaged and expecting their first child, Tyler Marc Terenzi, who was born on 2 February 2004 in Orlando, Florida.
+The couple married the same month.
+They renewed their vows with a wedding ceremony in Spain in August 2005, which was the subject of their ProSieben reality show Sarah and Marc in Love.
+On 23 June 2006, Connor gave birth to their second child, a girl named Summer Antonia Soraya.
+In November 2008, Connor announced her separation from Terenzi, which resulted in their divorce in 2010.

 In April 2010, Connor announced that she was in a relationship with her manager, Florian Fischer, the singer of the 1990s pop group The Boyz.
 In February 2011, the two confirmed that they were expecting a child.
 Their daughter Delphine Malou was born in September 2011.
-They welcomed their son Jax Llewyn in January 2017.
+They married in 2013 and welcomed their son Jax Llewyn in January 2017.